rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Ironically, an art collector's salary will also lose value over time, just like the janitor.
-However, assets, such as real-estate
+However, assets such as real-estate
  *and art* will increase in value.
 Inflating the money supply
  doesn't just drive up prices of consumer goods,